 The Company's marine transportation segment is subject to volatility in the United States production of petrochemicals.
-For 2012, 51% of the marine transportation segment's revenues were from the movement of petrochemicals, including the movement of raw materials and feedstocks from one refinery or petrochemical plant to another, as well as the movement of more finished products to end users and terminals for export.
-During 2012, petrochemical volumes continued to improve compared with 2011 and 2010 primarily due to lower priced domestic natural gas that improved the competitiveness of the United States petrochemical industry in global markets, thereby producing increased marine transportation volumes for basic petrochemicals to both domestic consumers and terminals for export destinations.
+For 2013, 47% of the marine transportation segment's revenues were from the movement of petrochemicals, including the movement of raw materials and feedstocks from one refinery or petrochemical plant to another, as well as the movement of more finished products to end users and terminals for export.
+During 2013, petrochemical volumes continued to improve compared with 2012 and 2011 primarily due to lower priced domestic natural gas that improved the competitiveness of the United States petrochemical industry in global markets, thereby producing increased marine transportation volumes for basic petrochemicals to both domestic consumers and terminals for export destinations.
 This improvement in volumes was partially offset by the continued generally weak United States economy.
 Higher natural gas prices and other factors could negatively impact the United States petrochemical industry and its production volumes, which would negatively impact the Company.

 The Company's marine transportation segment could be adversely impacted by the construction of tank barges by its competitors.
-At the present time, there are an estimated 3,250 inland tank barges in the United States, of which the Company operates 841, or 26%.
-The number of tank barges peaked at an estimated 4,200 in 1982, slowly declined to 2,750 by 2003, and then gradually increased to an estimated 3,250 by the end of 2012.
-The Company estimates that 160 tank barges were placed in service during 2011, of which 40 were for the Company, and an estimated 125 were retired, 66 of which were the Company's.
-During 2012, the Company estimates that 260 tank barges were placed in service, of which 56 were for the Company, and an estimated 110 tank barges were retired, 52 of which were the Company estimates that approximately 250 tank barges were ordered during 2012 for delivery throughout 2013, 55 of which are for the Company, and many older tank barges will be retired, dependent on 2013 market conditions.
-The increase for both 2011 and 2012, and the orders for 2013, reflect the improved demand for inland petrochemical and black oil barges and federal tax incentives on new equipment.
-Strong tank barge markets for 2011 and 2012 absorbed the additional capacity built by the industry.
+At the present time, there are an estimated 3,450 inland tank barges in the United States, of which the Company operates 861, or 25%.
+The number of tank barges peaked at an estimated 4,200 in 1982, slowly declined to 2,750 by 2003, and then gradually increased to an estimated 3,450 by the end of 2013.
+The Company estimates that 160 tank barges were placed in service during 2011, of which 40 were for the Company, and 125 were retired, 66 of which were the Company's.
+During 2012, the Company estimates that 260 tank barges were placed in service, of which 56 were for the Company, and 110 tank barges were retired, 52 of which were the Company's.
+During 2013, the Company estimates that 270 tank barges were placed in service, of which 70 were for the Company, and 70 tank barges were retired, 46 of which were the Company, and many older tank barges will be retired, dependent on 2014 market conditions.
+The increase for both 2011, 2012 and 2013, and the orders for 2014, reflect the improved demand for inland petrochemical and black oil barges and federal tax incentives on new equipment in 2011 through 2013.
+Strong tank barge markets for 2011, 2012 and 2013 absorbed the additional capacity built by the industry.

 The risk of an oversupply of inland tank barges may be mitigated by the fact that the inland tank barge industry has a mature fleet.
-Of the estimated 3,250 tank barges in the industry at the present time, approximately 500 are over 35 years old and approximately 300 of those are over 40 years old.
-With the high cost of maintaining the USCG certification requirements for older tank barges and the current low term contract and spot contract rate environment limiting recovery of maintenance costs for older barges, the Company expects older barges will continue to be removed from service and industry supply and demand will continue to slowly move closer to balance.
+Of the estimated 3,450 tank barges in the industry at the present time, approximately 500 are over 35 years old and approximately 275 of those are over 40 years old.
+Given the age profile of the industry inland tank barge fleet, the expectation is that older tank barges will continue to be removed from service and replaced by new tank barges that will enter the fleet, with the extent of the retirements dependent on 2014 petrochemical and refinery production levels, crude oil and gas condensate movements and industry-wide tank barge utilization levels.